uc-cdis/arborist/README.md

 ### Building From Source

+If you have already checked out the repository locally, you can build the executable from there directly, which will include any local changes during development.

-Build the go code with:
+Build the go code with this command, run from the root directory:
 ```bash
 go build -o bin/arborist
 ```